How to Use Math Functions

 Frequently Asked Questions

-To start using math functions with IronXL, first download the C# library from NuGet, load an existing Excel file, select the desired range, and invoke the available math functions like Sum, Avg, Min, or Max.
+To use IronXL for Excel math functions, download the C# library from NuGet, load your Excel file, select the range of cells you wish to calculate, and invoke methods such as Sum, Avg, Min, or Max.

-Can I use IronXL to calculate the sum of a range of cells?
+How do I calculate the sum of a range of cells using C#?

-Yes, IronXL allows you to calculate the total sum of a selected range of cells using the Sum() method.
+With IronXL, you can calculate the sum of a range of cells by loading your Excel file and using the Sum() method on your selected range.

-How can I calculate the average value of a range using IronXL?
+Can I find the average of cells in a spreadsheet using C#?

-Is it possible to find the minimum value in a range with IronXL?
+Is it possible to find the maximum number in a range of cells?

-The Max() method in IronXL allows you to find the maximum number within a selected range of cells.
+Yes, IronXL provides the Max() method that allows you to find the maximum number in a selected range of cells.

 Software Engineer